AMP is dead. Long live CWV!

 Serve static assets with an efficient cache policy

-I’m using Firebase Hosting to host this site.
-Cache-Control headers can be easily configured in the firebase.json file by including the following lines of code for the headers section.
+I'm using Firebase Hosting for this site.
+Cache-Control headers can be configured in the firebase.json file by adding the following to the headers section.

 "headers": [